alexanderzimmermann/HookFramework/Docs/languages/en/help/core.listener.register.rst

 Example object listener
 -----------------------

-Example to register a object listener for the specified subaction and tell which files this listener requests.
+Example to register a object listener for the specified sub-action and tell which files this listener requests.

 .. code-block:: php